Learn More: Self Declaration Form

 OBTAIN THE INDIA SELF DECLARATION

 If you want to obtain the India Self Declaration, you will have to fill out our short application form and provide essential data about yourself, your trip, and your medical condition in the last few days.
-It is mandatory that you attach a negative certificate from the COVID-19 PCR Test that demonstrates you don’t carry the disease.
-It must be taken 72 hours before your arrival.
-Visitors from UK, Brazil, South Africa, Bangladesh, Botswana, China, Mauritius, New Zealand, Zimbabwe, Europe and Middle East will be subject to a self-paid PCR Test at the airport.
+It is also mandatory to attach a negative COVID-19 PCR test result taken within 72 hours before arrival.
+Travelers fully vaccinated with recognized proof of vaccination do not need pre-departure testing.
+Check the quarantine and testing FAQs below to find out more about COVID-19 requirements in India.

 Check out our application page to fill out the India Self Declaration.